Jul 22, 2022

 Web application is fully-fledged software that runs in a browser.
 Consider this option if:

 • You run your business online.
-If you provide services online, for example, help users plan complex tours online using drag-and-drop tools, online booking and insurance matching services, you will be building a web app.
+If you provide services online, for example, help users plan complex tours online using drag-and-drop tools, booking and insurance matching services, you will be building a web app.

 • You develop an interactive experience.
 If your product is interactive, e.g. a photo editing tool or a gamified language learning program, a web app is your choice.